kyma-project/busola/docs/extensibility/form-widgets.md

 ### KeyValuePair

-Renders an `object` value as list of dual text fields one used for key the other for value, allowing for adding and removing entries.
+KeyValuePair widgets render an `object` value as list of dual text fields.
+One is used for a key and the other for a value, allowing for adding and removing entries.

 #### Example